 - Leaders need to be receptive to the ideas and perspectives of followers.
 It’s easier to bulldoze through, but this often results in resistance, not buy-in.
 Freedom to express ideas and offer suggestions in multi-layers of the company allow honest feedback and employee alignment.

-- Inspiration: Adopting a new vision or goal can be hard work.
-Developing a sense of inspiration helps encourage followers to move forward.
+Inspiration: Develop a sense of inspiration to encourage followers to move forward.

 - Be expressive about the new vision or goal.
 If you aren’t excited, then why should your followers be excited?